webguru103/smooch-docs/pages/guide/api-quickstart.md

 - If you're writing JavaScript, use [smooch-core](https://www.npmjs.com/package/smooch-core), a helpful little npm package that wraps calls to Smooch APIs.

-- Now that you've had a taste of Smooch, it's time to deep dive into our documentation to explore the possibilities.
+- Now that you've had a taste of Smooch, it's time to deep dive into our reference documentation to explore the possibilities.
 [You can find it here](https://docs.smooch.io/rest/).

 - Take a look at [the other channels we support](https://app.smooch.io/integrations/categories/customer-channels).
 We're constantly adding new channels and keeping up with the latest rich messaging features.